golfmak 2010

 AM I THE FIRST ONE?

-As I indicated earlier, the older the course, the more that stuff will show up.
+Remember, the older the course, the more deferred.

 250 ITEM CHECKLIST

 A true golf course buyer's diligence checklist should contain up to 250 separate items, with a couple of hundred more sub-issues.
 Every item needs to be taken seriously.
 Permitting, licensing, environmental issues, transferable leases, personnel contracts, supplier lists, available operational records, member lists, are among the headliners, but hundreds of smaller details can help the buyer avoid mistakes.
-This is where engaging the kind of experience I have at Prime SitesUSA can help you in the decision processes.
+This is where engaging the kind of experience I have at First Tampa Financial Group can help you in the decision processes.

 Everything must check out.
 Remember that a golf course is an ongoing business.
 You don't want your power shut off, your phones turned off, your bar or kitchen closed down the day you take over.
-Different counties have different rules about health issues, environmental issues, etc. Don't take any person's word for anything.
-Get all documents and permits verified in writing.
+Different states, provinces and counties have different rules about health issues, environmental issues, etc. Don't take any person's word for anything.
+Get all documents and permits verified in writing - with copies in your hands!
 Minor diligence oversights can wind up as financial disasters.
-Verbal assurances from public officials can be fatal.
+Beware: Verbal assurances from public officials can be fatal.
 Get the documents!

-As a Prime SitesUSA client, you get our 250-point diligence worksheet.
-If you check all these items properly, you’ll likely be pretty confident with what you’re getting.
+As a First Tampa Financial Group client, you get our 250-point diligence worksheet.
+If you check all these items properly, you’ll likely be pretty confident with what you’re buying.

 IRRIGATION AND DRAINAGE

-The essentials for every golf course on the planet are irrigation and drainage.
+The two essentials for every golf course on the planet are irrigation and drainage.
 You must be absolutely sure you have adequate irrigation forever.
-December 2004: Especially today!
+UPDATE April 2012: Especially today!

 IRRIGATION AVAILABILITY

 Demands can be anywhere from 200,000 to 500,000 gallons for the daily irrigation needs of an 18-hole golf course.
 You must check the irrigation permits to be sure you have an adequate water source to irrigate under normal conditions.
 I say normal, because every neighborhood has contingencies in case of sever drought conditions.
 When droughts occur, the first cut will often be the local golf course.
-Meanwhile, the irrigation permits are usually renewable, so you should check the renewal dates.
+Meanwhile, irrigation permits are usually renewable, so you should check the renewal dates.
 Also see if there are any clauses that could cause you to lose the water altogether.
 Another irrigation source is waste water, or effluent - often referred to as 'gray' water.
-December 2004: My how things have changed.
-In the early days of Gary water irrigation, cities delivered waste water to golf courses for free.
+UPDATE April 2012: My how things have changed.
+In the early days of gray water irrigation, cities delivered waste water to golf courses for free.
 Lately, there's been a charge for effluent use in most cases.
+I've seen quotes like 10-cents per 1,000 gallons.
+Therefore a 400,000 overnight irrigation cycle will cost $40.00.
+Remember that is $40.00 more than the good ole' free water.
+A Florida golf course saw their irrigation costs go up over $15,000 when the county ordered them to use effluent, then charged them for it.

 Effluent is the resulting waste water from community sewage treatment plants.
 Every community needs to get rid of their effluent safely, and there's no better place to dump it than on a golf course.
 If the community targets your course as a disposal site, you're likely to be obliged to accept it.
 Not only are you to accept effluent for irrigation, most communities make you pay to get it to your property.
 Then they charge you to use it!

 Some irrigation permits are annual, some may be good for up to 20 years or more.
 Don't assume anything.
 Review the permits!
-December 2004: Many irrigation water permits require monthly reports of daily irrigation water consumption.
+UPDATE April 2012: Many irrigation water permits require monthly reports of daily irrigation water consumption.

 THE IRRIGATION SYSTEM

 You need to study the irrigation system carefully (I do that).
-Any golf course older than 10 years will have an out-of-date system that has used up two thirds of its operational life.
+Any golf course older than 10 years will have a system that has used up two thirds of its normal worry-free operational life.
 Not only are 10-year-old irrigation systems near redundancy, they maybe highly inefficient compared to the latest systems.
-Therefore, sometime in the next five years the system will need a complete overhaul - up to a $1 million dollar capital expense for 18 holes of golf.
+Therefore, sometime in the next five years the system at your subject may need a complete overhaul - up to a $1 million dollar capital expense for an 18 hole golf course.

-December 2004: There are basically three types of irrigation systems: Manual, Semiautomatic, and Fully Automatic.
-Systems may be described as center line, twin-track, or wall-to-wall.
+UPDATE April 2012: There are basically three types of irrigation systems: Manual, Semi-automatic, and Fully Automatic.
+Systems may be described as center line, twin-track, or wall-to-wall (tree-line-to-tree-line).

 Manual Systems have no permanent in-ground heads.
 Each sprinkler head has to be plugged into the socket by hand.
 The manual sprinkler heads are moved in a leap frog manner through the course.
 Any manual system still operating will be up to 30-years old or more.

-Semiautomatic Systems include individual in-ground pop-up heads that are controlled by stations located around the course (you've seen the green metal boxes out there).
-Sets of heads can be operated by each controller station using timers.
-Pop-up heads are activated either by electric selenoids, or by separate hydraulic pressure lines.
+Semi-automatic Systems include individual in-ground pop-up heads that are controlled by stations located around the course (you've seen the green metal boxes out there).
+Sets of heads can be operated by each controller (station) using timers.
+Pop-up heads are activated either by electric solenoids, or by separate hydraulic pressure lines.
 Most of these systems will be ten or more years old.

-Fully Automatic Systems are operated by radio from hand held controllers that are capable of isolating single heads or any series of heads.
-Many can be controlled from the superintendent's cel phone.
+Fully Automatic Systems can be operated by radio from hand held controllers or smart phones - capable of isolating single heads or any series of heads.
 The controllers are radio receivers in boxes located about the golf course.
 Most recent systems are fully automatic.
+Radio controlled irrigation systems require a license from the FCC.

 Center line irritations have sprinkler locations down the center of the fairways.
 Twin-track are just that - lines down each side of the fairways.